cossacklabs/product-docs/content/acra/security-controls/key-management/operations/generation.md

 3. Transport keys.
    {{< hint warning >}}
    Transport keys support is deprecated and will not be available since 0.91.0.
+Use TLS instead.
    {{< /hint >}}

    If TLS is used, then key/certificate generation is out of this topic's scope,